Linked-benefit may also be called "hybrid", "combo" or "asset-based" LTC insurance - there is no standard definition of these terms

 A $70,000 single premium may create a $120,000 death benefit and a $360,000 total LTC benefit.
 If a 6-year benefit option is chosen, the policy would provide $5,000 per month for long-term care expenses with no increase for inflation.
 (To add an automatic 3% compound benefit inflation increase, the premium would be $106,000.)

 Built-in benefit increases for inflation are available as an option, but are often not quoted.
 It is very important to properly compare the actual costs of these plans when comparing to a traditional LTC insurance policy that does automatically increase for the rising cost of care.

 A life Insurance + extended LTC benefits policy may be easier to qualify for medically than a traditional LTC insurance policy, especially if a couple buys a plan jointly.
-This is because the primary underwriting criteria is based on the life insurance policy that pays LTC benefits for the first two to five years.
+This is because the primary underwriting criteria is based on the life insurance policy that pays LTC benefits for the first two to three years.
 Plans with a single, up-front premium may offer easier underwriting because the company gets to keep a large amount of your money from day one.

 Apples-to-apples, these plans cost much more than traditional LTC insurance because you're also buying a life insurance death benefit, accumulating cash value, and guaranteed premiums.

 Be careful to properly analyze the cost of these plans, especially when comparing a single-premium to a pay-as-you-go traditional LTC policy.
 You must consider what you would earn on the single premium if you kept it in your own savings/investment account.

 Life insurance that lets you use the death benefit for LTC